apache/pulsar/site2/docs/functions-quickstart.md

 }
 ```

-Finally, you can shut down the running function with the `delete` command.
+Shut down the running function with the `delete` command.

 ```bash
 $ bin/pulsar-admin functions delete \